mgmodell/CoLab/README.md

 The CoLab system provides instructor support for collaborative learning groups.
-In its current state, it deploys successfully to Heroku with Amazon SES & S3, Scheduler and JAWS Maria DB add-ons.
+In its current state, it deploys successfully to Heroku with Amazon SES & S3 (using ActiveStorage), Scheduler and JAWS Maria DB add-ons.
 It should run in a paid dyno with SSL enabled or a configuration change would be required.

 ## What is this repository for? ##